 With an active, high-energy breed such as the Somali, a quality protein and fat diet is essential to keep them in top condition, inside and out.
 Whether you opt for dry cat food or a wet cat food diet, make sure the protein is a quality meat source and not a meat by-product and check for the nutritional value, as your cat needs to be getting all its essential vitamins, amino acids and minerals from its daily diet.
 He will also need the right nutrients to keep that gorgeous coat healthy and lush as well as his joints and muscles active and supple.

 Either go for a cat food formula that contains all the essential nutrients or discuss you’re your vet the specific supplements your Somali cat may need.
 While Somali cats are not prone to obesity, keep an eye on their weight, especially if they are kept indoors, by feeding them twice a day and limit treats to the occasional.
 And don’t forget that to keep their digestion healthy and body hydrated, they will need constant access to fresh clean water.
+For more options, check out our detailed review of cat water fountains.

 Day-to-day, Somalis are easy to care for as long as you are aware of and cater for their core needs.
 Unfortunately, Somali cats can be attractive to others who may want them for their own and so, as a pedigree breed, it is worth considering keeping them as an indoor cat.

 Although energetic and active, Somalis can thrive in an indoor environment, as long as they have enough physical and mental stimulation.
-Providing plenty of opportunity to move and exercise will keep that weight down and his joints, heart and muscles healthy and happy.
+Providing plenty of opportunities to move and exercise will keep that weight down and his joints, heart and muscles healthy and happy.
 Plenty of cat toys and space are the way to go and, as Somalis absolutely love getting up high, have a few high perches and indoor frames they can climb and explore.
 The Somali is also a social beast that doesn’t like isolation so always build in plenty of cat and human time into your day to ensure he remains unstressed, stimulated and part of the family pack.

 And finally, as gum disease can be a problem with Somalis, regular teeth cleaning with a soft brush is a must and choose his food to ensure maximum mouth health and hygiene.
+Take a look at our reviews of cat toothbrushes and cat toothpaste for more options.

 Although his long coat is his crowning glory, the Somali is not too complicated to groom and keep neat as the hair is more silky than frizzy or woolly.
 There is a tendency to shed however and so a daily grooming maintenance plan is the way to go with this gorgeously hirsute breed.
-As an affectionate cat that loves interaction with his human, a good solution to his grooming is to include a daily session – especially during the summer and the shedding season – as part of some quality pampering and play time with your pet.
+As an affectionate cat that loves interaction with his human, a good solution to his grooming is to include a daily session – especially during the summer and the shedding season – as part of some quality pampering and playtime with your pet.

 With a stainless-steel comb or soft rubber brush, gently work through the coat to remove any tangles and dead hair as well as help to distribute the natural oils into his coat and skin.
 Double up the brushing with a nice massage and tummy rub and you’ll have your affectionate Somali purring for more.
 The winter months mean you can perhaps drop the grooming down to a couple of times a week.
+Head over to our review of the best brush for cats for more choices.

 The Somali also has tuffs of hair growing between the toes so a weekly check of his paws and nails to see if they need a trim is a good idea.
 Also check their butt for any bits of poop that may have got caught in all that rear fur, using a baby wipe to whisk the yuck away.
 And don’t forget to regularly clean their eyes and inside their ears if dirt is building up, using a damp cotton ball to gently wipe it away.
+For more options, check out our detailed review of cat ear cleaners.

 As a water-lover, a Somali cat is also up for an occasional bath, especially in the warmer months, when that luscious winter coat is starting to part ways – a bath will help to remove any excess hair nicely.